 In addition to policies found in the West Liberty Student Code of Conduct, and Residence Life Handbook, residents of student houses are expected to adhere to the following guidelines:

-Alcohol: The possession or consumption of alcoholic beverages is permitted in UP1 and UP2 under the following restrictions: no more than one six pack of beer cans per resident.
+Alcohol: The possession or consumption of alcoholic beverages is permitted in UP1, UP2, and the Cabins under the following restrictions: no more than one six pack of beer cans per resident.
 No bottles, and no mass quantity containers are permitted.
 Residents under the age of 21 are not permitted in the apartment while alcohol is present.

 Appliances: Each apartment is furnished with a full-size refrigerator, dishwasher and oven/stove.
-In addition, residents in UP1 and UP2 are permitted to have small appliances (only permitted in the kitchen).
+The Cabins are furnished with a full-size refrigerator and oven/stove as well.
+In addition, residents in UP1, UP2 and the Cabins are permitted to have small appliances (only permitted in the kitchen).
 Specific appliances include toasters, Foreman grills, slow cookers, sandwich makers, waffle makers, coffee pots, and clothing irons.

 Cable: Cable is provided as a service from the University.
-Concerns should be addressed with the Resident Assistant.
+Concerns should be addressed with the Graduate Assistant.

 Checking Out: Each resident is responsible for properly checking out of the apartments.
 All belongings must be removed at the end of the academic year during check out, unless a 12 month lease has been paid.